jpcartailler/collagenerator/README.md

 # COLLAGENerator
 Use circular permutation approach to solve and visualize chiral assemblies of Type IV collagen protomers.

-Each collagen protomer is a trimer.
-In humans, there are six (6) possible variants that can be selected from known as "alpha subunits/chains", labeled &alpha;1, &alpha;2, &alpha;3, &alpha;4, &alpha;5, and &alpha;6:
+The approach provided here is applicable to other domains of interest, not simply biochemistry.
+Lastly, please note that the code/method here is rough and the code isn't particularly elegant, but it gets the job done and is easy to read.

+**The biology of collagen**

+Collagen is the most abundant protein in animals and during its synthesis, three collagen polypeptide strands are assembled in triple-helix quaternary structure.
+You can ready all about it [here](https://en.wikipedia.org/wiki/Collagen).
+These triple-helix assemblies - effectively trimers - are also called protomers.
+There are many types of collagens but this page is focused on human Type IV collagen.
+There are six genes for Type IV Collagen, and their protein products are &alpha;1, &alpha;2, &alpha;3, &alpha;4, &alpha;5, and &alpha;6.
+These can be mixed into protomers to form functional collagen.

 | Subunit  | Representation |
 | ------------- | ------------- |